muhammadnavas/ForenSight/README.md

 ## 📞 Support

-For technical support or questions about ForenSight, please refer to the project documentation or contact the development team.
+For technical support or questions about Insightic, please refer to the project documentation or contact the development team.

 ---

-**ForenSight** - Professional Digital Forensics Platform
+**Insightic** - Professional Digital Forensics Platform